ryankarlos/AWS-ML-services/projects/personalize/README.md

 For all other recipe types, the training set consists of 90% of your users and their interactions data.
 The testing set consists of the remaining 10% of users and their interactions data.
 Amazon Personalize then creates the solution version using the training set.
 After training completes, Amazon Personalize gives the new solution version the oldest 90% of each user’s data from the testing set as input.
-Amazon Personalize then calculates metrics by comparing the recommendations the solution version generates to the actual interactions in the newest 10% of each user’s data from the testing set. https://docs.aws.amazon.com/personalize/latest/dg/working-with-training-metrics.html
+Amazon Personalize then calculates metrics by comparing the recommendations the solution version generates to the actual interactions in the newest 10% of each user’s data from the testing set [Ref](https://docs.aws.amazon.com/personalize/latest/dg/working-with-training-metrics.html)

 ![](../../screenshots/personalize/personalize_solution_user-personalization_recipe_with_HPO.png)